rubys/showcase/app/views/docs/tasks/Settings.md

 * Assign judges couples to evaluate? - this is useful if you have several judges and a large number of couples on the floor at a time.
 This doesn't limit judges to only evaluate those couples, instead it indicates which couples a judge should to focus on.

+* Include independent instructors? - use this if your studio has instructors that are invoiced separately but otherwise participate with your studio.

 ## Event Staff

 * Enter Judges, DJs, Emcees, Officials, Organizers, and Conference Guests.
 The first three have specific [roles](../#roles).